mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Senator Melna, I think you should see something."

-  Melna stopped her work abruptly and left the incandescent light of her desklamp to approach a maman sitting in the dark at a telescope plate pointed toward the horizon.
-Thi was carefully adjusting a dial on the lens output as thi made room for Melna.
+  Melna stopped her work abruptly and left the incandescent light of her desklamp to approach a man sitting in the dark at a telescope plate pointed toward the horizon.
+He was carefully adjusting a dial on the lens output as he made room for Melna.

   "What should I be looking for?"
 Melna asked.